Trinity College Cambridge Data Protection Statement

 - volunteer partners closely related to us (e.g. College trustees, development board members, alumni group representatives), and

-- contractors providing services to you on our behalf or services to us (our “data processors”), including but not limited to Blackbaud software company, Action Mailing mail processing house, Rux Burton Associates affinity consultants, and Aluminate Network Group.
+- contractors providing services to you on our behalf or services to us (our “data processors”), as outlined above, including but not limited to Blackbaud software company, Rux Burton Associates affinity consultants, and Aluminati Network Group.

 We also facilitate communication between individual alumni (of the College or the University), but in doing so we do not release personal contact details without prior permission.